zarkstein/PWNagotchi-MacSpoofing/README.md

 More information
 *****

-Information about the author:
+About the author:
 https://github.com/zarkstein/PWNagotchi-MacSpoofing/

-Latest version of the plugin available for download at: https://github.com/zarkstein/PWNagotchi-MacSpoofing/releases
+Plugin available for download at: https://github.com/zarkstein/PWNagotchi-MacSpoofing/releases

-Information about PWNagotchi:
+PWNagotchi:
 https://pwnagotchi.ai/